Approximate low-weight check codes and circuit lower bounds for noisy ground states: A simple proof of Logarithmic noisy ground states

-Consider a depth-$d$ for $d < \half \log(n/2)$, two-local circuit $U$ that after tracing out some qutrits generates a density matrix $\sigma'$ that is $\delta$-close to $\sigma$ in trace distance.
-Equivalently, $2^{2d+1} \leq n/2 < |G|$.
-Therefore, we can pick two indices $i < j$ from $G$ such that $j \notin W_U(A_i)$ as$\abs{W_U(A_i)} \leq 2^{2d+1}$.
+Let $d < (1/2) \log_2(n/2) - 1$.
+Suppose for contradiction there existed a depth-$d$ two-local circuit $U$ that, after tracing out all but $n$ qutrits, generates a density matrix $\sigma'$ that is $\delta$-close to $\sigma$ in trace distance.
+Then since the lightcone of any qutrit $i$ intersects the lightcones of at most $2^{2d + 1} < n/2$ qutrits, there exists good qutrits $i \leq n/4$ and $j \leq (3/4)n$ whose lightcones do not intersect.
 Claim~\ref{clm:lightcone} then implies that the lightcones of $A_i$ and $B_j$ are disjoint.
-We will use the following simple Proposition, which we prove in the Appendix \ref{appendix-prop-lightcone}: \begin{restatable}[]{proposition}{lightconeprop} Let $\rho$ be a density matrix acting on an $n$-qudit state generated by a two-local quantum circuit $U$ after tracing out some qudits.
+The following Proposition, proved in Appendix \ref{appendix-prop-lightcone}, shows the measurements of disjoint observables on qutrits $i$ and $j$ have uncorrelated outcomes: \begin{restatable}[]{proposition}{lightconeprop} Let $\rho$ be a density matrix acting on an $n$-qudit state generated by a two-local quantum circuit $U$ after tracing out some qudits.
 Let $A,B$ be operators whose lightcones with respect to $U$ do not intersect.
 Then